The Adults (film)

 The Adults is a 2023 American comedy drama film, written and directed by Dustin Guy Defa and starring Michael Cera, Hannah Gross, Sophia Lillis and Wavyy Jonez.
 The film follows Eric, who has a plan to make a trip back home as short as possible but he finds himself balancing the relationship with his two sisters and his addiction to a local poker game.

-It is nominated to compete for the Encounter Award at the 73rd Berlin International Film Festival, where it had its world premiere on February 18, 2023.
+It was nominated to compete for the Encounter Award at the 73rd Berlin International Film Festival, where it had its world premiere on February 18, 2023.
+It was released on August 18, 2023, by Variance Films and Universal Pictures Content Group.

 Synopsis

-Eric wanted to have a short trip back home but as time passed it turns into a nostalgic stay as Eric catches up with his two sisters.
+Eric wanted to have a short trip back home, but as time passes, it turns into a nostalgic stay as Eric catches up with his two sisters.
 His desire to prove himself to be the best poker player in town is also holding up his return.
-His sour relationship with his sister Rachel, and their little sister Maggie's attempts to revive the camaraderie they once shared, made Eric and Rachel face the reality of present divide between them.
+His sour relationship with his sister Rachel, and their little sister Maggie's attempts to revive the camaraderie they once shared, make Eric and Rachel face the reality of the present divide between them.